JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/additional_minor_features.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A number of minor features are listed in the following format:
+Many minor features are listed in the following format:

 _EP: `fully.qualified.extensionPointName`_ - Extension Point Name (must be specified in `plugin.xml`)